 I’m sure you can always catch a fish or two during the early spring season in Yosemite.
 The rivers and lakes are so abundant you don’t even have to try hard.
-And while you’re waiting for a fish to take your bait, you’ll enjoy the best scenery brought by Sierra Nevada.
+And while you’re waiting, or relaxing, for a fish to take your bait, you’ll enjoy the best scenery brought by Sierra Nevada.
 Here are top experiences that you should try the next time you visit Yosemite in spring:

 Visit the local shop

 I’ve bought my fishing rod in Yosemite Village Sport Shop in Yosemite Valley.
 They sell all the equipment and materials I need for any kind of fishing adventure.
 You can also get your license there.